-... contemporary science with one sweep back across the centuries has succeeded in bearing witness to the august instant of the primordial Fiat Lux, when along with matter there burst forth from nothing a sea of light and radiation ...
-Thus, with that concreteness
+. . . contemporary science with one sweep back across the centuries has succeeded in bearing witness to the august instant of the primordial Fiat Lux, when along with matter there burst forth from nothing a sea of light and radiation . . .
+Thus, with that concreteness which is characteristic of physical proofs, modern science has confirmed the contingency of the Universe and also the well founded deduction to the epoch when the world came forth from the hands of the Creator.xiii cosmic background radiation that persuasive scientific evidence for the Big Bang became available.xiv Lemaître insisted that the Primeval Atom and Big Bang hypotheses should be judged solely as physical theories and that theological considerations should be kept completely separate.xv

 Lemaître had considerable difficulty with this view of the Pope.
 Although he was a respected cosmologist, he was also a Catholic priest and, since solid scientific evidence for his theory was lacking at that time, he was subject to the accusation that his theory was really born of a spirit of concordism with the religious concept of creation.
-In fact, it was only with the discovery in 1965 of the cosmic background radiation that persuasive scientific evidence for the Big Bang became available.16 Lemaître insisted that the Primeval Atom and Big Bang hypotheses should be judged solely as physical theories and that theological considerations should be kept completely separate.17
+In fact, it was only with the discovery in 1965 of the

 The contrasting views reached a climax when the time came for the preparation of an address which the Pope was to give to the Eighth General Assembly of the International Astronomical Union to be held in Rome in September 1952.
-On his way to a scientific congress in Cape Town, South Africa, Lemaître stopped in Rome to consult with Father Daniel O'Connell, S.J. and the Secretariate of State concerning the address.
-The mission was apparently a success, since in his discourse delivered on 7 September 195218, although he cited many specific instances of progress made in the astrophysical sciences during the last half-century, he made no specific reference to scientific results from cosmology or the Big Bang.
+On his way to a scientific congress in Cape Town, South Africa, Lemaître stopped in Rome to consult with Father Daniel O'Connell, S.J. and the Cardinal Secretary of State concerning the address.
+The mission was apparently a success, since in his discourse delivered on 7 September 1952xvi, although he cited many specific instances of progress made in the astrophysical sciences during the last half century, he made no specific reference to scientific results from cosmology or the Big Bang.
 Never again did Pius XII attribute any philosophical, metaphysical, or religious implications to the theory of the Big Bang.